Aniket1298/Air_Crash_Severity_Prediction/README.md

 3.Libraries

-  1.numpy
+  3.1 numpy

-  2.pandas
+  3.2 pandas

-  3.sklearn
+  3.3sklearn

-  4.matlplotlib
+  3.4 matlplotlib

   To install a library write the command below in jupyter notebook

-  !pip install <library name>
+  !pip install numpy